wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 //computation of falltime for signal V(out0) from 90% to 10% export real fall=falltime(sig=V(out0), initval=vdd*.9, finalval=vdd*.1)
 </pre>
 * The accurate method follow the definition of $t_{pHL}$ and $t_{pLH}$.
 It start the measurement when the input signal reach the threshold in certain direction, and stop it when the target output signal reaches predefined direction with certain threshold.
 Such a measurement resulting more accurate measurement while incurs extra difficulty when involves optimization.
-It can be measured by using MDL below, included in the [MDL script](/file/Teaching_Clemson/459_lab3.mdl).
+It can be measured by using MDL below, included in the [MDL script for lab 3](/file/Teaching_Clemson/459_lab3.mdl).
 <pre>
 //computation of of actual tplh based on the definition export real tplh1 = deltax(sig1=V(in1), sig2=V(out10),dir1='fall, thresh1=vdd*.5,dir2='rise, thresh2=vdd*.5, start1=0, start2=0)